 If you are already well-versed in LLCs and just need a little help getting the forms filed in the state, check out option two below, which are the step-by-step instructions on creating your limited liability company in South Carolina.
+(These instructions are up-to-date as of July 27, 2020.)

 1. Check if the LLC name you want is available